wildfly/quickstart/jts/README.md

 3. Make a copy of the this JBoss directory structure to use for the second server.

-Start the JBoss Enterprise Application Platform 6 or JBoss Application Server 7 Servers
+Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Servers
 -------------------------

 If you are using Linux: